-My favorite type of coloring book to color in are the more complicated ones.
-I think that’s what first drew me to Johanna Basford’s books were her inky treasure hunts on each page.
+My favorite type of coloring books to color in are the more complicated ones.
+I think that is what first drew me to Johanna Basford’s books was her inky treasure hunts on each page.
 She has so many gorgeous details hiding throughout the pages.
 But since our Queen has caused the coloring sensation many other illustrators have started creating amazing intricate, complicated coloring books for adults to color in.
 A curated list of my favorites is below.

 It seems as if the most complicated coloring books are from artists and illustrators outside of the United States.

 This gorgeous detailed complicated coloring book just became available to the US/UK market, just take a look at some of the pages on Instagram here.
 This second edition contains 60 unique hand-drawn illustrations printed on both sides of the perforated pages.
 It is also spiral bound on 100-pound thick paper stock.
 The second edition is reported to be much better than the first, the designs are not quite as tiny and the paper is nicer quality.

 Tim Jeffs now has to intricately detailed coloring books on the market now.
 I have the first one and the interesting difference of this book than most is that it opens on the top, so no worries about where your hand rests or if you are right or left-handed.